 The same applies to magnetic signs, especially if the car isn’t pristinely clean when you stick the sign onto the car.
 If there’s any dirt under the magnet, it can scratch the paint every time the magnet moves (which it will do all the time, even if it’s only a tiny amount).
 Never slide magnetic signs along the paintwork; if you want to move or adjust the sign, peel it off and reapply it.

-7. Not repairing a chipped windscreen
+7. Repair or replace a chipped windscreen

 It’s almost impossible to avoid a chip in your windscreen over three or four years of driving.
 Like paintwork damage, you can argue with the finance company over whether a chip is chargeable damage or fair wear and tear, but you’re probably better off getting it fixed rather than wait for them to invoice you and then try to fight it.
 Plus, of course, a small chip can quickly lead to a far more substantial crack in the windscreen that will mean replacing the whole glass instead of repairing a tiny chip.